Apprentice Blog - Why I chose an apprenticeship

 Apprenticeships aren’t for everyone.
 Some see apprenticeships as the “easy option” but working full time and studying for exams to become a qualified lawyer is far from easy.
 It takes hard work, determination and a large amount of self-discipline.

-I feel very lucky to be able to have achieved and learnt the amount I have throughout my first two and a half years.
-One thing is for certain: I would not have gained the hands-on experience I feel is so important in shaping my career had I not taken the decision to embark on an apprenticeship.
-I’ve also been able to learn about and work with clients in differing sectors and industries to help me expand my knowledge and expertise – one of which has been manufacturing.
+I feel very lucky to have achieved and learned as much as I have in my early years.
+One thing is for certain: I would not have gained the hands‑on experience I feel is so important in shaping my career had I not taken the decision to embark on an apprenticeship.
+I’ve also been able to learn about and work with clients across a wide range of sectors – including retail, investments and logistics which has really helped me broaden my knowledge and expertise.

 Taking an apprenticeship is one of the best decisions I have ever made and I would certainly recommend more young people look into the benefits and how they can provide a fantastic foundation to a successful, enjoyable and rewarding career.